Victoria Julia Law Bell (she/they), future M.Div

 Through my experiences, I want to “lift the curtain” on what it means to be a “person of the cloth.”
 I want to share about the highs and the lows.
 The things people might not think about.
 I want to engage in discussions about faith and spirituality.
 And I want to answer some of the questions I’ve had on this journey.
 If I can make one person feel less alone or confused, I’ll consider this adventure a success.

-After my experience with my first unit of CPE, as well as my journey with infertility and my second miscarriage, I am feeling called to explore a ministry centered on grief and loss, especially within the parent-child dyad.
+After my experience with my first unit of CPE, as well as my journey with infertility and my second miscarriage, I am feeling called to explore a ministry centered on grief and loss.
 I also feel called to provide education and action steps on how to be more inclusive and expansive communities.
 I call congregations to fund programs and events for people who have historically been turned away, dismissed, or persecuted by religion, without the intent being conversion or getting people to join the church.